SH.08 - Safety and Security

-After contacting local law enforcement authorities, individuals should report that a student has been missing 24 hours to TCC Police who will work with the appropriate Dean of Student Affairs and faculty.
+After contacting local law enforcement authorities, individuals should report that a student has been missing 24 hours to TCC Police who will work with the appropriate Dean of Student Success and Campus Operations and faculty.
 TCC Police will follow up with local law enforcement authorities immediately after a missing student report has been received.
-TCC Police will determine if the student’s emergency contact has been contacted and will report its findings to the Dean of Student Affairs.
+TCC Police will determine if the student’s emergency contact has been contacted and will report its findings to the Dean of Student Success and Campus Operations.
 Each student will have the option to register a confidential contact person to be notified in the case that the student is determined to be missing that only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this information.
 Missing student reports will be referred immediately to local law enforcement even if the student did not register a contact person.
 Parents of students fewer than 18 years of age and not emancipated will be advised.
 This requirement does not preclude implementing these procedures in less than 24 hours if circumstances warrant a faster implementation.
-The Dean of Student Affairs will contact the Vice President of Student Affairs with information pertinent to the matter.
+The Dean of Student Success and Campus Operations will contact the Associate Vice President for Student Success and Campus Operations with information pertinent to the matter.

 SH.08.H – Police Crime Log Information

 Crime Log information is made available to anyone asking to see it at any TCC Police office.
 A hard copy of the Crime Log is located at each TCC Police office and is available upon request.
 The Crime Log is also available online.
 The only exceptions in the posting of crimes reported and/or investigated are:

 - If the disclosure is prohibited by law